Plant Information

 Bittersweet nightshade (Solanum dulcamara) is a common weed in many local gardens.
 Its leaves are bitter and toxic and the berries are potentially toxic to humans.

-“The deadly nightshades, of course, are the creepy plants for October,” says Lisa Hilgenberg, the horticulturist for the Regenstein Fruit & Vegetable Garden.
+“The deadly nightshades, of course, are the creepy plants for October,” says Lisa Hilgenberg, former horticulturist for the Regenstein Fruit & Vegetable Garden.

-This past summer, she grew many of the plants in the nightshade family, but they were the tasty, edible kind—tomatoes, eggplants, potatoes, Goji berries, tomatillos, and peppers.
-Beware of the ghost pepper, Bhut jolokia, one of the hottest peppers in the world—it can deliver a fiery burn to the tongue.
+The Fruit & Vegetable Garden grows many of the plants in the nightshade family, but they are more often the tasty, edible kind—tomatoes, eggplants, potatoes, Goji berries, tomatillos, and peppers.
+Beware of the ghost pepper (Bhut jolokia), one of the hottest peppers in the world—it can deliver a fiery burn to the tongue.

 Depending on your taste buds, brussels sprouts may be a trick or treat this time of year.
 A member of the cabbage family, brussels sprouts can be stinky and mushy when overcooked.
 However, a fall frost will sweeten their flavor.

-Written by Nina Koziol, garden writer and horticulturist who lives and gardens in Palos Park, Illinois.
+Nina Koziol is a garden writer and horticulturist who lives and gardens in Palos Park, Illinois.